Gary & Terry Davenport

 Eric and Wendy were married in June, 2000.
 They have two children Brinson (19 years old) and Aiden (17 years old).
 Beginning in August, 2012, Eric and his family moved to Shiyan, China, to teach Oral English and spread Good News to the college students and teachers there.
 They have adopted Sheldon (13 years old) and Pierce (12 years old) these past few months.
 They left China and moved to Kigali, Rwanda to begin mission work there in mid-August, 2015.
-They are back in the states, working first in Oklahoma for two years, and now adjusting to life in America after eight years in the mission field.
+They are back in the states, working first in Oklahoma for two years, and now adjusting to life in America in Arkansas after eight years in the mission field.

 My parents are Buell and Rheda Davenport, who were members at the East Brainerd church of Christ in Chattanooga since 1960.
 My Dad was one of the elders there until his death on December 2, 1996.
 He had also preached at some of the smaller congregations in the Chattanooga on a regular fill-in basis.